 Concerta abuse is particularly prevalent among teens, since:

-- Many teens are diagnosed with ADHD and have a prescription in their names.
+- Many teens are diagnosed with ADHD and have prescriptions in their names.

 - Many teens have friends with prescriptions, which gives them easy access.

-Considering the damaging effects that such stimulant medications can have upon those who abuse them, it is disturbing to note the rising trend of methylphenidate use by teens.
+Considering the damaging effects that such stimulant medications can have upon those who abuse them, it is disturbing to note the rising trend of methylphenidate use among teens.

 How do young adults get stimulant medications without a prescription?

-Many young adults are able to get prescription stimulant medications in spite of not having a prescription.
+Many young adults are able to get prescription stimulant medications in spite of not having prescriptions.
 This is a far-reaching problem that can give way to widespread abuse.
 But where do these college-age men and women get ahold of the medications?

-According to a Recovery Brands survey in 2016, a surprising 63% of young individuals 18 to 28 years old get access to their doctor-prescribed stimulants through their friends.
-Further, 20.4% get their hands on them via their family members, more than 18% from other students they know, and 14.8% by means of a dealer.
+According to a Recovery Brands survey in 2016, a surprising 63% of young individuals aged 18 to 28 years old get access to their doctor-prescribed stimulants through their friends.
+Further, 20.4% get their hands on them via family members, more than 18% from other students they know, and 14.8% by means of dealers.

-Legitimate medical users can help out by keeping tabs on their stimulant medications to treat ADHD in order to protect susceptible young men and women from misuse and its consequences.
+Legitimate medical users can help out by keeping tabs on their stimulant medications for treating ADHD in order to protect susceptible young men and women from stimulant misuse and its consequences.

-To learn more about Concerta addiction and recovery, visit the following pages:
+To learn more about Concerta addiction and recovery, please visit the following pages: